 The range of the radios depends on the conditions in your layout room.
 If the radio signal has to travel through thick concrete walls, your range will be more limited than if you’re in a giant convention hall with wide open spaces.
 Here are the specifications from the radio module datasheet:

-We are planning to use the XBeePRO, which should get well in excess of 100′ of range indoors, subject to your specific conditions.
+We are using the XBeePRO, with reduced (10mW) power output, which should get in excess of 100′ of range indoors, subject to your specific conditions.
 Always try to locate the receiver in a central location for optimal performance.

 The ProtoThrottle is powered from two AA batteries.
 These can be standard alkaline or rechargeable NiMH.
 If using alkaline batteries, you will need to replace them when they run out.
 NiMH batteries can be charged, but not in the throttle.
 Many inexpensive chargers are available on the market, such as the following:

 Yes.
 It’s not required to use the throttle, but Drive Hold can be used if you so desire.
 Typically, in this case, the AUX button is programmed to the Drive Hold function.

 We get this question often.
 Since the ProtoThrottle receiver for NCE and Lenz is simple and straightforward – literally plug and play – why not the same for Digitrax LocoNet?
 Well, to set the record straight…